BT Broadband review 2025: Is it any good?

 Excellent TV options

 As you'll find should you decide to order, BT also makes it extremely easy to bundle in various TV services via EE TV (BT owns EE, and this was formerly called BT TV).
-While by no means as comprehensive as Sky, there's a nice selection of TV packages ranging from the basic Entertainment add-on to Sport (lots of football), Big Sport (like Sport, only more of it), Big Entertainment (which adds Sky Cinema and NOW Cinema) and VIP which, as the name suggests, includes everything EE TV can offer.
+While not quite as comprehensive as Sky, there's a nice selection of TV packages ranging from the basic Entertainment add-on to Sport (lots of football), Big Sport (like Sport, only more of it), Big Entertainment (which adds Sky Cinema) and VIP which, as the name suggests, includes everything EE TV can offer.

 Often offers cashback to new customers